Who We Are

 My Story

-When I was a little girl I was small and felt even smaller.
-I couldn’t always understand directions or visually focus.
+When I was a little girl I was small; so small people were always surprised when I started talking.
+I had no trouble speaking, but I couldn’t always visually focus, print legibly or follow verbal instructions.
 I thought I was stupid.
 I hated school and found ways to avoid going.
-I socially isolated myself and was a stressed out kid much of the time.
+I socially isolated myself and was a stressed out kid.

 I discovered through trial-error and taking a nontraditional path what I needed to make my brain work better.
 I learned movement was my way out of the restrictions placed on my body, brain and spirit.
 If I moved in a certain way and with the right effort I could hear better, see better and feel better.
 I was able to learn more easily, I became more social and confident.
 My personal experience motivated me to help other people and I’ve had a long successful career doing just that.

 I graduated from Dalhousie University School of Occupational Therapy in Halifax, Nova Scotia Canada in 1990.
-I have over 30 years of experience evaluating occupational performance and helping my students achieve better function.
-At this point in my career I have worked with thousands of students and I plan on working with thousands more, because I love what I do.
-I am a keen observer and a life long learner, currently finishing up a Masters in Applied Neuroscience at King’s College London.
-I bring the art and science of being a therapist together to facilitate unique, effective interventions for my students.
+I have 35 years of experience evaluating occupational performance and helping adults and children achieve better function.
+I was the owner operator of a hand therapy clinic, outpatient pediatric and school-based practice in Tucson, AZ for most of my career.
+At this point I have worked with thousands of people and I plan on helping many more, because I love what I do.
+I am a keen observer and a life long learner.
+In 2024 I completed a Masters in Applied Neuroscience at King’s College London Institute of Psychiatry, Psychology and Neuroscience.
+I bring my lived experience together with the art and science of being a therapist and being grounded in neuroscience into the neuroeducational space.

 My family and I live in beautiful Tucson Arizona and the wild state of Maine.
 I enjoy a rural lifestyle with lots of animal friends.